SRINIVASRAOAMMANGOD/Jhatpat-BrushCheck/README.md

 ## Basic Details
-Jhatpat BrushCheck is a lightweight, pre -trained AI-powered web application designed to help users quickly check the condition of their toothbrushes.
+Jhatpat BrushCheck is a lightweight, pre-trained AI-powered web application designed to help users quickly check the condition of their toothbrushes.
 With just a simple photo upload or webcam capture, the app classifies the toothbrush into one of four categories: New, Used, Dirty, or Frayed.
 It also provides an estimated bacteria level on the toothbrush which is not accurate .

 ### Team Name: Null&Void